jcpsimmons/bear-necessities/README.md

 - follow the prompts
 - your site is now live on Vercel at the URL printed in the terminal

+## Add a new post

+- just change something in the `/posts` directory
+- a precommit hook will run that will yolo the app into production

 ## Need images in your posts?
 Are you sure - could you just write a bit better instead?
 OK FINE

 Put your images wherever-the-fuck you want them (could use `/public` could use an S3 bucket, who cares, toss 'em somewhere).
 Use the markdown image syntax and it'll work on the page: